gtg092x/gulp-sftp/README.md

 Type: `String`
 Default: `'/'`

 The remote path to upload too.

-Doesn't have to exist as [jsftp-mkdirp](https://github.com/sindresorhus/jsftp-mkdirp) is used.
+This path should exist, though the child directories that house your files do not need to.

 ## License